This mat exercise program provides 17 movements to help you become firm and flexible – and it requires no equipment or gym membership.

 - Draw your navel into your spine with fierce intensity.

-- Compress your top ribs down as much as you can (no expanded rib cage)!
+- Compress your top ribs down as much as possible (no expanded rib cage)!

 Next, you roll slowly back down.

 The trick to Roll Ups is to avoid using momentum.
-Keep your heels pressing down into the mat, and use the strength of your abdominals to initiate movement.
+Keep your heels pressing down on the mat, and use the strength of your abdominals to initiate movement.